dongyenk/Python-Discord-Bot/README.md

 ## ***bot.py*** contains the older version of the bot.

+It only uses bot.py

 It responds to general events, specifically any message containing "ratlord"

 Uses discord.Client and responds to events.

 ## ***new_bot.py*** contains the newer version of the bot.

+Must have new_bot.py & eng_to_morse.py in same directory!

 It only responds to commands, that must begin with '!'

 Inputting !help into discord makes the bot give instructions.

 Uses discord.ext.commands.Bot instead of discord.Client and responds to commands.

+I added code to let the bot encode strings of letters and spaces into morse.
+Screen shot of this in example_images.

 ### Useful commands of new_bot: